idvorkin/idvorkin.github.io/_td/nlp.md

 Multiply term frequency by inverse document frequency, this boosts words that only appear in this text as they are likely more important (or they're typos).

-### Word Embedding - Word2Vec (GPT3 is better)
+### Word Embedding, and semantic search, (useful for RAG)

 Put words into a semantic vector space using unsupervised learning, so words with similar meanings are closer in vector space distance.
 For example (king - queen) ~ (boy - girl) and toaster is far away from red.

-Very good articulation of [word embedding](https://jalammar.github.io/illustrated-word2vec/)
+- A more technical description of [word embedding](https://jalammar.github.io/illustrated-word2vec/)
+- A very layman approach to [word embeddings](https://investigate.ai/text-analysis/word-embeddings/)

 ### Bag of words analysis

-Ignore properties of text other then word frequencies.
+Ignore properties of text other than word frequencies.